Alfresco/docs-alfresco/content-services/latest/admin/troubleshoot.md

 * [Repo Admin Console]({% link content-services/latest/admin/admin-console.md %}) for more information, specifically [support tools]({% link content-services/latest/admin/support-tools.md %})
 * [Share Admin Tools]({% link content-services/latest/admin/share-admin-tools.md %}) to view various installation and setup information

-## Setting log levels
+## Set log levels

 The `log4j.properties` file lets you configure logging levels to provide debugging information when troubleshooting.
 To set up logging policies, you must prepend `log4j.logger` to the class name you want to log to, and set the logging level.
 You can set the log level dynamically using the JMX client.

 When using log4j, you should: